ebakircie/OOP/README.md

 ## Encapsulation

 We can restrict the direct access to some componenets of an object that not necessary to its user.
+While encapsulation hides the implementations of class without affecting functioning, it allows the class to work as its intended by the designer.

 ## Inheritance
  One of key feature of OOP is inheritance.
 We can create new classes from base class which inherits all the properties and behaviors of its parent but also can extend itself.
 This greatly increase the code reusability and efficiency.